-The Empress is Coming
+Northern Empress Elm: The Empress is Coming

 I get a big kick out of new trees that are easy to grow and offer a lot of interest in the beauty region.
-I may be premature and introducing this tree simply because it may not be accessible in large sizes yet.
-However, I don’t need to have a gift of Prophecy to know that this tree will be a staple in the landscape within the next 15 years.
+I may be premature in introducing this tree simply because it may not be accessible in large sizes yet.
+However, I don’t need to have a gift of prophecy to know that this tree will be a staple in the landscape within the next 15 years.
 Why my optimism?
 Every once in a while you find a strong winner in the tree department.
 This one is strong!
-First of all it has to be hardy for our cold climate.
+First of all, it has to be hardy for our cold climate.
 Then it needs to be an easy grower in our heavy clay soil, it needs some drought resistance, and it needs to look good preferably in multiple seasons.
 It also helps if the tree doesn’t have much seed.

 I’m excited to introduce people to Northern Empress Elm because I believe it will be a real blessing.
-The Elms are once again fighting their way back to the top.
+The elms are once again fighting their way back to the top.